 • To consider the impact of urban conditions (wider determinants of health) on the health of Londoners and other urban dwellers elsewhere

 • To examine key challenges to the organisation and delivery of healthcare services in London and other global cities in the backdrop of globalisation

 • To understand relevant policy developments in relation to health and healthcare in London and other urban settings

-This programme is aligned to Skills for Health competences, the skills sector council for the healthcare sector where you'll be able to map your competences by the end of the programme enhancing your employment opportunities.
+This programme is aligned to Skills for Health competencies, the Sector Skills Council for Health for the UK health sector.
+You'll be able to map your competencies by the end of the programme enhancing your employment opportunities.

 Successful completion of this course offers improved career opportunities in the fields of health and social care.
 This may be within the NHS, voluntary and independent sectors.
 Our graduates have found careers in mental health and medical rehabilitation, and as support workers in the NHS, housing associations and charity organisations.

 This degree programme is also excellent preparation for research or postgraduate study.